Instructional Skills Workshop (ISW)

 • Role modelling of different teaching styles and strategies by workshop facilitators and participants

-• Deliver three 10-minute lessons, demonstrating the BOPPPS lesson planning model
+• Deliver three 10-minute lessons

 • Receive feedback from a small group of peers on each lesson

-• Participate in group discussions and activities
+• Participate in active learning sessions and workshops

 • Engage in sessions on a variety of teaching and learning topics, such as effective teaching practices, assessment and feedback techniques, Universal Design for Learning, writing strong learning outcomes, course alignment, etc.